Security Measures Comparison

 • Insurance pools: Some exchanges maintain emergency funds (e.g., Binance’s SAFU).

-• Real-time monitoring: AI-based fraud detection for abnormal withdrawals.
+• Real-time monitoring: AI-based illegal deception detection for abnormal withdrawals.

 Risks Despite Security